jidnyaasu/loan-calculator/README.md

 # loan-calculator
-Loan calculator project done learning and assignment on JetBrains Academy.
+Loan calculator project done while learning and as an assignment on JetBrains Academy.